Dualities of dihedral and generalised quaternion codes and applications to quantum codes: On euclidean dualities of generalised quaternion codes

 \section{On euclidean dualities of generalised quaternion codes}

-Inspired by the above ideas, our goal in this section is to present the concrete representation of the euclidean dual code of any $Q_n$-code, where $Q_{n}$ is the generalised quaternion group of order $4n$ ($n\geq 1$), in terms of the decomposition of the corresponding ideal in the group algebra $\Fq[Q_n]$ in the semisimple case, that is, when $\gcd(q,4n)=1$.
+Inspired by the above ideas, our goal in this section is to present the concrete representation of the euclidean dual code of any $Q_n$-code, where $Q_{n}$ is the generalised quaternion group of order $4n$ ($n\geq 1$), in terms of the decomposition of the corresponding ideal in the group algebra $\Fq[Q_n]$ in the semisimple case, that is, when $\car(\Fq)$ does not divide $4n$.
 Up to our knowledge, this has not been addressed previously anywhere.
-Our main result is Theorem~\ref{quat_euclid_orthogonal}.
+Regarding the hermitian dualities, as we will explain below (see Theorem \ref{thm:alg_isom} and Remark \ref{rem:q2igual}), the algebras $\Fqq[Q_n]$ and $\Fqq[D_{2n}]$ are isomorphic when $\car(\Fq)\nmid 4n$.
+Therefore, the computation of the hermitian dual of a $Q_n$-code can be done using the information provided in section 3.
+Our main result here will be Theorem~\ref{quat_euclid_orthogonal}.